kgo3/spring-petclinic/SUBMISSION.md

 -5 pts  Your updated docker-compose.yml file containing the application server, built from your local Dockerfile, and the existing MySQL configuration.
 Please provide a link to this file rather than a screen capture.

+I wasn't sure whether to uncomment out the line spring.datasource.initialization-mode=always.
+I uncommented out the line because I couldn't get it to work without it.

 https://github.com/kgo3/spring-petclinic/blob/master/docker-compose.yml